epfl-ada/ada-2023-project-onsecalme123/README.md

 ##### Internationality Analysis

 We split the world into its different continents and constructed a world map.
 In this map, we mark the top three events for each continent to provide a broad overview.
-To quantitatively evaluate the difference between events, we compare the macroaverage ofndistributions of events from the different regions.
+To quantitatively evaluate the difference between events, we compare the macroaverage of distributions of events from the different regions.

 ##### Fame Analysis